caddison/AeroCompanion/README.md

 ### Computer Vision and Obstacle Avoidance
 - Employs a secondary downward-facing camera for movement tracking and obstacle detection.
-- Integrates computer vision algorithms for target tracking, obstacle avoidance, and payload delivery precision.
+- Integrates computer vision algorithms for target tracking, obstacle avoidance, and payload delivery.

 ### GPS-Free Navigation
 - Relies on IMU data and visual tracking for navigation, ensuring continued operation even in GPS-denied environments.